NobodyButBrandon/ObsidianVault/BrandonTrigueros/1 - Rough Notes/Course of Action.md

 - Theatre appreciation
 - National Reality Seminar

 It also includes comply with my hours at the CAP.
 I believe that if I [[diligently]] do all 6 weekly hours we (me and Milton) can finish the system by the end of the semester.
-In addition to this I acquired another 12 additional hours at the CEA so I have to also comply with those.

 ## 2. Career Interest (AI) projects
 I want to build a career as a artificial intelligence or machine learning engineer.
 To do so I need to learn about classical artificial intelligence, neural networks, machine learning, AI mathematics and more.
 One way to start is by studying [[Artificial Intelligence A Modern Approach.pdf]].
 I also need to understand the underlying mathematics of this topics.
 Do this by studying [[Mathematics for Machine Learning.pdf]].